federatedops/Interview/frontend/simple_html/README.md

 - Joe's auto parts is located at 5892 Main St, Springfield, AK 99999
 - Joe's auto parts is open from 7AM-5PM AKDT Monday-Friday, 9AM-12PM Saturday
 - Joe's auto parts phone number is +999-555-1313
-- Two images in img/ folder
+- Two images in img/ folder Image1 + Image2 are for this location.

 ## Level Two